fiveruns/dash-javascript/index.markdown

 ---
 layout: default
-title: dash-js
+title: dash-javascript
 ---

 <div class="description">
   Access data from your apps in Dash from JavaScript.
 </div>

-**Important!** I applaud you're enthusiasm, but you're early.
+**Important!** I applaud your enthusiasm, but you're early.
 This is a work in progress and may change a lot in the next couple days.

 ## Dependencies